UW-SASWE/RAT/docs/Configuration/rat_config.md

     ```

 * <h6 class="parameter_heading">*`clean_vic`* :</h6>
-    <span class="requirement">Required parameter</span>
+    <span class="requirement">Optional parameter</span>

     <span class="parameter_property">Description </span>: `True` if  you want to delete intermediate vic inputs and outputs, and any vic initial soil state file that is older than 15 days, for a river basin after the RAT run.
 Otherwise, `False`.

     <span class="parameter_property">Default </span>: `False`

-    <span class="parameter_property">Syntax </span>: If you want to delete intermediate vic inputs and outputs, and any vic initial soil state file that is older than 15 days for a river basin,
+    <span class="parameter_property">Syntax </span>: If you want to delete intermediate vic inputs and outputs, and any vic initial soil state file that is older than 20 days for a river basin,
     ```
     CLEAN_UP:
         clean_vic: True
     ```

 * <h6 class="parameter_heading">*`clean_routing`* :</h6>
-    <span class="requirement">Required parameter</span>
+    <span class="requirement">Optional parameter</span>

     <span class="parameter_property">Description </span>: `True` if  you want to delete intermediate routing inputs and outputs, and any routing initial state file that is older than 15 days, for a river basin after the RAT run.
 Otherwise, `False`.